 Contrary to what you may think, mobility isn’t the culprit of destroying company culture and impeding great ideas from happening.
 That’s just because folks don’t know how to manage it.

-Here are 3 ways to make a flexible work environment work in your favor:
+Here are 3 ways to make mobile productivity in a flexible work environment work in your favor:

 - Ensure your team feels motivated to deliver top-quality work…even when you’re not watching.
 Managers can feel uneasy or like they’re losing control when they are unable see what their team is doing, which is why many implement work-from-home policies or flat out refuse to allow their team the flexibility to work from home.
 They don’t want to deal with the challenges that come with that freedom or allow their employees to be tempted by distractions.
 But if managers feel like they can’t trust their employees, then there is a larger issue that needs to be addressed.
 Employees won’t be successful and in it for the long-haul if they feel manipulated into doing work.
 To keep your team motivated, they need: